lawrennd/snippets/_information-game/includes/shannon-origin-impossibility.md

 \subsection{Classical Obstruction at the Origin}

+\narration{Here's what I think is the most interesting result from the origin paper.
+We want the game to start from some origin state.
+Thinking about it like thermodynamics, you start with zero entropy — the most ordered state possible — and the system evolves towards maximum entropy.
+In the classical world, the origin would be a probability distribution with zero joint entropy, which means a point mass, a delta function.
+But a delta function has zero marginal entropies too. }

 \notes{We now reach the central mathematical obstacle.
 Everything so far has been built on classical probability and Shannon entropy.
 The game's natural origin — zero joint entropy with positive marginal entropies — is provably impossible in that framework.}

 \notes{The information relaxation dynamics suggest that the game begins at the origin: the state of maximum multi-information, $I = C$, with zero joint entropy, $H = 0$.
 Playing forward, multi-information is relaxed and joint entropy increases until $H = C$ and $I = 0$.